Buildings in Myanmar continue to collapse days after deadly quake

 More than 2,700 people were killed in the 7.7-magnitude quake, with thousands more injured, according to Myanmar’s military junta.
 Hundreds more remain missing, meaning the death toll is almost certain to rise.

-The Myanmar Fire Services Department on Wednesday shared video of a heartwarming moment in the military capital Naypyidaw, where workers pulled a man from the rubble more than 100 hours after the quake, a miraculous rescue that offered a rare moment of hope.
+The Myanmar Fire Services Department on Wednesday shared video of a heartwarming moment in the military’s purpose-built capital Naypyidaw, where workers pulled a man from the rubble more than 100 hours after the quake, a miraculous rescue that offered a rare moment of hope.

 The man appeared tired and disheveled as he was pulled out of an air pocket between broken slabs of concrete, to a round of applause.